ctittel/all-about-the-pose/README.md

 - npm run start

 ## Inspiration
-Enabling people to master complex movements without a professional trainer, for example Pushups.
-We also want to enable blind people to master those same movements without human help.
-The computer will give the user audible cues to correct their poses.
+AllAboutThatPose wants to enable people to master complex movements without the help of a professional trainer.
+We want to give people improvement advice that is as good or even better than a human could offer.

+Our special focus is on helping men and women with disabilities, for example blind people.

 ## What it does
-AllAboutThatPose observes movements (for example Push-Ups) as a sequence of poses.
+AllAboutThatPose records movements (for example Push-Ups) as a sequence of poses.
-The poses are then analyzed with modern computer vision and deep learning technology to give the user valuable feedback for improvement.
+The observed poses are then analyzed with modern computer vision and deep learning technology to give the user valuable feedback for improvement.

-Blind users can interact with the app through text-to-speech and speech recognition technology.
+Blind users can interact with the app through text-to-speech and speech recognition technology and do thus not depend on external help.

-So our application can replace a human trainer for the movements it knows and can even give better improvement advice.
+The goal is to help people master the movement as quickly as possible by giving them the best possible advice.

 ## How we built it
 We used complex, state-of-the-art, deep learning algorithms for computer vision.

 ## Challenges we ran into
-Highly complex mathematical problems.
+The challenge was not only in applying the state-of-the-art technology on new problems but also at the intersection of the different technologies we used.

 ## Accomplishments that we are proud of
 That we managed to combine many different complex technologies into a working product.